-- Reviewing the maintenance needs of the City of Goldsboro, Wayne County, and GATEWAY and exploring all possibilities for maintenance including the sharing of maintenance facilities and resources. - Determining the administrative and operations needs of GATEWAY for current and future planning as well as determining site requirements for the GATEWAY service facility to include existing service levels and projected service growth through 2025. - Identifying and reviewing the potential of three alternative sites for consideration for the GATEWAY system operations and potentially a maintenance facility. - Conducting an environmental review of recommended site location and preparing a Categorical Exclusion document for submittal to the FTA regional office for their approval. - Developing a conceptual site layout and estimate the costs associated for the development of the recommended site location.
+- Reviewing the maintenance needs of the City of Goldsboro, Wayne County, and GATEWAY and exploring all possibilities for maintenance including the sharing of maintenance facilities and resources. - Determining the administrative and operations needs of GATEWAY for current and future planning as well as determining site requirements for the GATEWAY service facility to include existing service levels and projected service growth through 2025. - Identifying and reviewing the potential of three alternative sites for consideration for the GATEWAY system operations and potential maintenance facility. - Conducting an environmental review of recommended site location and preparing a Categorical Exclusion document for submittal to the FTA regional office for approval. - Developing a conceptual site layout and estimating the costs associated for the development of the recommended site location.

-GOLDSBORO UNION STATION MULTIMODAL TRANSPORTATION CENTER STUDY

-This was a feasibility study completed in August 2009 to analyze the potential of refurbishing the historic Goldsboro Union Station (GUS) Multimodal Transportation Center.
-This report addressed the impacts related to the proposed Gateway Transit Bus Transfer Center, which will occupy the northern portion of the larger GUS Site, between the existing historic station building and Mulberry Street.
-Also, this transfer station is programmed to become the primary transfer point for Gateway Transit bus services and is expected to become the Greyhound intercity bus station and accommodate taxi services and future passenger rail connectivity.
+GOLDSBORO UNION STATION MULTIMODAL TRANSPORTATION CENTER STUDY occupy the northern portion of the larger GUS Site, between the existing historic station building and Mulberry Street.
+Also, this transfer station is programmed to become the primary transfer point for Gateway Transit bus services and is expected to become the Greyhound intercity bus station.
+It will also accommodate taxi services and future passenger rail connectivity.